Enhanced-Basic/Enhanced-Basic/README.md

 # Why this method

+**This set of documents and resources intends to help an evaluator in the course of performing a vulnerability analysis in the context of a *software CC evaluation at the level AVA\_VAN.3*.
+This makes it somehow relevant as well for standards such as FitCEM/CSPN/BSZ, that are meant as simplified versions of this standard at this specific level.**

+_Rationale:_

-When performing product evaluation following Common Criteria (or ISO/IEC 15408/18045, which we will later call CC), one will have to perform vulnerability analysis (a.k.a.
+_When performing product evaluation following Common Criteria (or ISO/IEC 15408/18045, which we will later call CC), one will have to perform vulnerability analysis (a.k.a.
 AVA\_VAN).
 The standard gives some expectations of which activities have to be performed (spoiler alert: _penetration testing_ is expected) and it also provides a scale of increasing effort that will result in increasing assurance in the product resistance.
 However, it remains a technology-agnostic standard, and does not really got into any depth wrt actual testing methods, tools or state-of-the-art.
 On the other end, there are online and paper resources, as well as professional training and CTF competitions, related to penetration testing.
-Unfortunately, it is not always trivial to adapt this body of knowledge to CC evaluation, for several reasons:
+Unfortunately, it is not always trivial to adapt this body of knowledge to CC evaluation, for several reasons:_

- - it is non trivial to map a given tool or technique to a CC "attack potential";
+ - _it is non trivial to map a given tool or technique to a CC "attack potential";_
- - penetration testing / CTF often addresses live systems populated with user data, rather than out-of-the-box products, which makes attack paths sometimes irrelevant in the context of a CC evaluation.
+ - _penetration testing / CTF often addresses live systems populated with user data, rather than out-of-the-box products, which makes attack paths sometimes irrelevant in the context of a CC evaluation._
- - penetration testing / CTF frequently focus on the exploit, or at least the proof-of-concept, when CC focuses on identifying a vulnerability and being able to measure its gravity and exploitability: performing a PoC is an unnecessary cost during an evaluation
+ - _penetration testing / CTF frequently focus on the exploit, or at least the proof-of-concept, when CC focuses on identifying a vulnerability and being able to measure its gravity and exploitability: performing a PoC is an unnecessary cost during an evaluation_
- - last, but not least, CC focuses on gray-box and white-box testing, allowing for lots of shortcuts compared to a "real" (read: "black-box") pentest
+ - _last, but not least, CC focuses on gray-box and white-box testing, allowing for lots of shortcuts compared to a "real" (read: "black-box") pentest_

-This set of documents and resources intends to help an evaluator in the course of performing a vulnerability analysis in the context of a **software CC evaluation at the level AVA\_VAN.3**.
-This makes it somehow relevant as well for standards such as FitCEM/CSPN/BSZ, that are meant as simplified versions of this standard at this specific level.

 # Evaluation prerequisites

-The [Prerequisites](Linux\_pentest/0\_Prerequisites.md) refine the CC requirements in order to ensure that the information given in the ADV\_ and ALC\_ activities is ultimately relevant for the subsequent AVA\_VAN activities.
-The evaluator *must* participate in the ADV review and make sure that these prerequisites are met.
+**The [Prerequisites](Linux\_pentest/0\_Prerequisites.md) refine the CC requirements  in order to ensure that the information given in the ADV\_ and ALC\_ activities is ultimately relevant for the subsequent AVA\_VAN activities.
+The evaluator *must* participate in the ADV review and make sure that these prerequisites are met. **

 _Rationale:_